 To be eligible to take the examination for a medical interpreter certification through The National Board of Certification for Medical Interpreters, you must:

-- Proof of at least a U.S. high school diploma (or GED).
+Proof of at least a U.S. high school diploma (or GED).

-- Successful completion of at least 40 hours of medical interpreting training.
+Successful completion of at least 40 hours of medical interpreting training.

-Where to Get Training?
+Where to Get Training as Medical Interpreter?

 Once you’ve met the basic language requirements, you should find a reputable 40-hour program for your medical interpreter training.
 This training program will teach you the ins and outs of medical interpreting, helping you to understand what your role and responsibilities will be as a medical interpreter.
-After you have taken your medical interpreter training class, you will be ready for the credentialing exams.
+After you have taken your medical interpreter training course, you will be ready for the credentialing exams.
 The National Board of Certification for Medical Interpreters offers one credential and requires you to take both an oral and a written exam and pass both.

 For more information on the requirements to become a Certified Medical Interpreter (CMI) visit their website. (link above) or download the NBCMI Candidate handbook.